1. Home

 Expansion

 About seven years after the railroad was chartered it finished its farthest stretch eastward to Widen in 1911.
-That same year Rich Run Mine was opened giving the BC&G increased traffic (very early in the railroad's existence a small coal mine existed near Dundon giving the railroad an initial source of traffic).
+That same year Rich Run Mine was opened giving the BC&G another source of freight.

 The Buffalo Creek & Gauley Railroad logo.
 Author's work.

-Then, in 1918 the sawmill at Swandale, located about halfway between Dundon and Widen opened.
-These vast sawmill operations and coal mine at Rich Run (near Widen) would prove to be the BC&G primary source of traffic for much of its existence.
+In 1918 the sawmill at Swandale, located about halfway between Dundon and Widen, opened.
+These vast sawmill operations, along with the coal mine at Rich Run (near Widen), were the BC&G's primary source of traffic for much of its existence.

 Buffalo Creek & Gauley 2-8-0 #4 steams up for railfans during a day of photo shoots and run-bys and the fall of 1964.
 Larry Fellure photo.
 American-Rails.com collection.